Sport in New South Wales: Sydney Olympic Park

-Sydney Superdome
+Sydney SuperDome

-Sydney Superdome hosts miscellaneous events as Sydney's premier indoors facility.
+Sydney SuperDome hosts miscellaneous events as Sydney's premier indoors facility.
 It has a maximum capacity of 21,000.

 Stadium Australia

-Stadium Australia, sponsored as ANZ Stadium, is Sydney's largest stadium.
+Stadium Australia is Sydney's largest stadium.
 Built for the 2000 Olympics, it now hosts big events such as the NRL Grand Final, the rugby league State of Origin and rugby union and soccer internationals.

 The venue is the home ground of NRL teams, the Canterbury-Bankstown Bulldogs and the South Sydney Rabbitohs and serves as an occasional home ground for the Parramatta Eels.
-ANZ Stadium also hosts a number of Swans home games and the occasional domestic cricket one-day match.
+Stadium Australia also hosts a number of Sydney Swans home games and the occasional domestic cricket one-day match.

 Other facilities

 There are various other sporting and recreational facilities in the centre including another indoor arena, tennis centre, aquatic centre, athletics centre, hockey centre, archery centre, as well as the Sydney Showground.
-In 2009 the area hosted a motor race in the form of the Sydney 500 motor race to be held on a street circuit within the former Olympic grounds.
+From 2009 until 2016, the area hosted a motor race in the form of the Sydney 500 on a street circuit within the former Olympic grounds.

 Moore Park

 Sydney Football Stadium

-Sydney Football Stadium was designed for the use of rugby league and is now also used for rugby union and soccer.
+The Sydney Football Stadium was designed for the use of rugby league and is now also used for rugby union and soccer.
 The Sydney Roosters, the NSW Waratahs and Sydney FC soccer team use it as their home ground.
 The Wests Tigers use the stadium part-time as a home ground.
-The ground hosted the 2005–06 A-League grand final won by Sydney FC.
-The ground also hosted rugby league grand finals from its construction until ANZ Stadium was opened.
+Its predecessor hosted the 2005–06 A-League grand final won by Sydney FC and rugby league grand finals from 1988 until 1998.